 - User Experience does not only start with the concrete use of a product, system or service, but already in the initiation or in the run-up to a possible use.
 This insight is important when companies try to improve UX holistically.

-- The quality of the implementation of these requirements is the basis for the perceptions and reactions of the users and thus for the user experience.
+- Usability: This refers to ease of use and user-friendliness and can be addressed by requirements, for example, for the working environment and the hardware or software used.
+The quality of the implementation of these requirements is the basis for the users’ perceptions and reactions and thus for the user experience.

 User Experience is therefore about a person and their ideally positive perceptions and reactions when using a product.
 “We must put the user at the center of our considerations” is therefore an often expressed demand in the course of user-centered development, human centered design or UX design.